luqas11/battery-debugger/README.md

 ### `records/`

 CSV and JSON files for every finished test.
-Each test produces a `<name>.csv` (time/voltage readings) and a `<name>.json` (date, current, and battery age).
+Each test produces a `<name>.csv` (time/voltage readings) and a `<name>.json` (date, current, battery age, and an `outlier` flag that excludes anomalous tests from the capacity decay chart).
 This folder is the single source of data for both the backend and the dashboard.

 ## Running the backend